Logiqx/gpx-ideas/docs/extensions/gpx_fix/README.md

 Notes:

 - Determination of systems and signals can be done using [GSA](https://gpsd.gitlab.io/gpsd/NMEA.html#_gsa_gps_dop_and_active_satellites) sentences, or [UBX](https://portal.u-blox.com/s/question/0D52p0000A8lz6oCQA/is-there-a-way-of-knowing-which-satellites-an-f9p-module-is-using-in-an-rtk-solution) payloads such UBX-NAV-SAT or UBX-NAV-SIG.
-  - Detailed explanations of GSA sentences and how they may be interpreted can be found on another [page](https://logiqx.github.io/gps-wizard/nmea/messages/gsa.html).
+  - Detailed explanations of GSA sentence and how it may be interpreted can be found on another [page](https://logiqx.github.io/gps-wizard/nmea/messages/gsa.html).
 - Android provides satellite and signal information via the [GnssStatus](https://developer.android.com/reference/android/location/GnssStatus) and [GnssMeasurement](https://developer.android.com/reference/android/location/GnssMeasurement#getCodeType()) classes.
-- Ordering of `<gpx_fix:sig>` elements cannot be enforced by the XSD, but they should match the order in the enumerated types.
+- Ordering of `<gpx_fix:sig>` elements cannot be enforced by the XSD, but they should match the order within the enumerated type.
-- Full details about the different GNSS signals and the relevant mappings are also on another [page](systems.md).
+- Full details about the different GNSS signals and the relevant mappings are also described on another [page](systems.md).